What Does It Mean When You Dream About Your Ex? 5 Possibilities

 Remember that an unresolved lesson from the past doesn’t necessarily mean you should get in touch with this person and find closure.
 Sometimes the best thing you can do is recognize that this person already played a role in your life, and that chapter is closed.
 Many valuable life lessons come from relationships, even if one of those lessons is how to avoid a similar relationship in the future.
 You can be grateful for what this person taught you, accept that a breakup is best for both parties, and move on.

 If you believe this might be the case, then take some time to think about your behavior in this past relationship.
 What did you learn from this experience?
 How did you grow?
 What lessons do you want to stay with you?

-There is no single perfect answer as to why your ex is showing up in your dreams.
-Oftentimes, your interpretation should depend on what best serves you at this moment.
+Though vivid dreams sometimes feel intense, this doesn’t necessarily mean you should make significant life choices around them (like getting back together, for instance).
+There is no perfect answer to why your ex appears in your dreams.
+Often, your interpretation should depend on what best serves you at this moment.